DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-davidsky0995/README.md

 #Week 7

--There were was a review for quiz 1.
+-There was a review for quiz 1.

+-We were taught how to create and use the "Hello World" application.